Artificial Intelligence Takes Flight in Aerospace Workforce Transformation

 “Sustaining the UK’s leadership in AI requires us to broaden both digital and professional diversity,” said Bernice Huntley, Future Workforce Lead at the UK Space Agency.
 “We lack AI and machine-learning specialists, and that limits our ability to innovate.”

-She noted that the aerospace and space industries have traditionally drawn from a narrow academic pipeline.
+Huntley observed that the aerospace and space industries have traditionally drawn from a narrow academic pipeline.

 “By engaging candidates from data science, systems design, and software engineering backgrounds, we can introduce fresh ideas and drive cross-sector collaboration,” she said.